 Some diving boards have rails that you can use to steady yourself as you walk to the edge of the board.
 Those rails can become loose and rusty which can cause you to lose stability if you’re leaning on them.
 Water and sunscreen can also pool on the diving board, making it slick.
 There also might not be proper signage near the diving board that identifies the water depth and other unforeseeable hazards.

 Each one of those hazards can cause concussions, spinal damage, brain damage, and other serious injuries.
-An Atlanta swimming pool accident lawyer from Allen & Scofield Injury Lawyers, LLC will investigate the hazard that injured you and hold the negligent party responsible.
+An Atlanta swimming pool accident lawyer from Graham Scofield Injury Lawyers will investigate the hazard that injured you and hold the negligent party responsible.

 Pool Drain Accidents